 Provincial Committees

-The Provincial Perinatal and Maternal Mortality and Morbidity Review Committee is designated in British Columbia (Regulation 363/95, paragraph (c) of 51(1) of the Evidence Act) for the purpose of quality review of perinatal, neonatal, and maternal morbidity and mortality.
+The Provincial Perinatal, Maternal Mortality Review Committee is designated in British Columbia (Regulation 363/95, paragraph (c) of 51(1) of the Evidence Act) for the purpose of quality review of perinatal, neonatal, and maternal mortality.
 The committee studies and investigates maternal and perinatal mortality and morbidity to identify provincial issues and recommend strategies to address these concerns.

 The Maternal Newborn Transfer Network examines utilization and transfer issues within the perinatal network.
 Members review transfer data to establish trends and transfer patterns.
 The committee is responsible for guiding principles and processes for acute, low-risk, and repatriation of maternal and newborn transfers.